EU fines Qualcomm for paying Apple to use its microchips

 The EU said that the abuse happened between 2011 and 2016 and centered on baseband chipsets that allow smartphones and tablets to connect to cellular networks.
 Over most of that period, Qualcomm accounted for over 90 percent of the market.

-Apple was a dominant player with its iPad and iPhones and the two companies twice entered an agreement to cut out rivals.
+Apple was a dominant player with its iPad and iPhones and the two companies twice entered an agreement that cut out rivals.

-Vestager said there were no regulatory repercussions for Apple despite accepting the system for the best part of six years.

 Only when the deal was about to expire did Apple start to diversify.
 "Competition in this market is now on the up," Vestager said.